SamsonCodes/Linky-url-shortener/README.md

-# Linky-url-shorter
+# Linky-url-shortener
-A simple url shorter application using Express.
+A simple url shortener application using Express.

 What does that mean?